Teertha007/Student_management/README.md

-# Student Management System (PyQt6 + SQLite)
+# Student Management System (PyQt6 + MySQL)

-A simple desktop app to manage student records (add, search, edit, delete) using PyQt6 for the UI and SQLite for storage.
-The database is local and created automatically on first run.
+A simple desktop app to manage student records (add, search, edit, delete) using PyQt6 for the UI and MySQL for storage.
+The MySQL database and table are created automatically on first run.

 ## Features
 - Add new students with name, course, and mobile
 - Search students by exact name
 - Edit and delete existing records
 - Auto-rearrange IDs after deletion to keep them sequential
-- Lightweight: single-file app with local SQLite database
+- Single-file app with a MySQL backend

 ## Requirements
 - Python 3.11 or newer (per pyproject)
+- MySQL Server 8.0+ available locally or remotely
 - Windows, macOS, or Linux

 ## Installation